Integrable Model of a Superconductor with non-Fermi liquid and Mott Phases: Quantum Phase Diagram of

-As we vary the strength of the repulsion $U$ and the number of fermions (or equivalently, the chemical potential \( \mu \)), we observe a total of ten metallic phases and three Mott-insulating phases.
+We now investigate the quantum phase diagram of the model (with $G = 0$) in several spatial dimensions $d$.
+As we vary the strength of the repulsion $U$ and the fermion density $\rho_F$ (or equivalently, the chemical potential \( \mu \)), we observe a total of ten metallic phases and three Mott-insulating phases.

-The phase diagrams for both our and HK models at zero temperature are shown in Fig.~\ref{fig:phases}.
-The second-order phase transitions are drawn in blue, and first-order phase transitions are drawn in red in Fig. ~\ref{fig:phases}.
-The first order transitions coincide with the Mott-insulating phases in the phase diagram.
-We classify the phase transitions according to the singularities of the ground-state energy density $\epsilon_0(\rho_F, U)$.
+A convenient way of labeling phases is to list the sectors, $\mathcal{S}_j$, $j=0,\cdots,4$, that are not empty in the ground-state wavefunction of the corresponding phase.
+This is equivalent to labeling each quantum phase by the occupancy patterns of energy levels in the ground state.
+The occupation number for a given density $\rho_F$ and repulsion strength $U$ is defined as